yuvaloni/electrolyteFOAM/README.md

-the solver was developed and tested on the ESI version
+the solver was developed and tested on the ESI version of OpenFOAM/

 compilation instructions:
 extract the contest of electrolytesimpleFoam into path/to/openfoam/applications/solvers